tvilight4/MyBlog/docs/index.md

 - [UI development](https://github.com/neurobagel/annotation-tool-ai/pull/60)

 ## Code That Did not get Merged
-I had explored the use of vector stores for giving context to the llm using langchai to let the llm predict the full for of diagnosis levels and identify wether a column is diagnosis or an assessment tool, but the outputs were not very accurate and the prompt template approach proved to be efficient and hence that was used for the final product.
+I had explored the use of vector stores for giving context to the LLM using LangChain to let the LLM predict the full form of diagnosis levels and identify whether a column is a diagnosis or an assessment tool, but the outputs were not very accurate, and the prompt template approach proved to be more efficient, so that was used for the final product.

-Also our initial approach for diagnois was for the llm to predict the diagnosis levels' full form and then give the user an option to continue with it or replace it with a full form of their own choice from a droppable, in order to take a more pragmatic approach we decided to keep only the droppable and eliminate the step.
+Also, our initial approach for diagnosis was for the LLM to predict the diagnosis levels' full form and then give the user an option to continue with it or replace it with a full form of their own choice from a dropdown.
+However, in order to take a more pragmatic approach, we decided to keep only the dropdown and eliminate that step.

 ## Future Plans

-- Enhance the UI more to include more flexiblity of usage for the users making it easy for the carrying out the human check and again updating the JSON file.
+- Enhance the UI further to include more flexibility of usage for users, making it easier for carrying out the human check and updating the JSON file.
-- Integrate the React APP with the live annotation-tool
+- Integrate the React app with the live annotation tool.
-- Work on increasing the accuracy of the llm by further enhancing the prompt templates.
+- Work on increasing the accuracy of the LLM by further enhancing the prompt templates.

 ## Conclusion

-It has been a very amazing experience for me, running into unforseen errors and then solving them, learning the entire software cycle of writing production level code, learning about pytest and dockers everything has helped me to gain new knowkedge and has developed my thought process in a way that will surely help me in my future endeavers.
-I am extremely grateful to my mentor **Arman Jahanpour, Sebastian Urchs, Alyssa Dai, Brent Mcpherson**, **Neurobagel** and **INCF** for allowing me to work on the project and for all of their guidance and support.The tips and suggestion given by them whenever I got stuck always proved to be really helpful for me to progress further in the project.The insights shared by them helped me develop a unique point of view to approach problems.
-I would also like to thank **Google** for providing such a great opportunity to all open source student developers across the globe.
+It has been an amazing experience for me, running into unforeseen errors and then solving them, learning the entire software cycle of writing production-level code, and learning about pytest and Docker.
+Everything has helped me gain new knowledge and developed my thought process in a way that will surely help me in my future endeavors.
+I am extremely grateful to my mentor **Arman Jahanpour**, **Sebastian Urchs**, **Alyssa Dai**, **Brent McPherson**, **Neurobagel**, and **INCF** for allowing me to work on the project and for all of their guidance and support.
+The tips and suggestions given by them whenever I got stuck always proved to be really helpful for me to progress further in the project.
+The insights shared by them helped me develop a unique point of view to approach problems.
+I would also like to thank Google for providing such a great opportunity to all open-source student developers across the globe.

-I am excited and look forward to contribute to Neurobagel and work with the organisation for any future endeavors!!
+I am excited and look forward to contributing to Neurobagel and working with the organization on any future endeavors!!

 **Thanks and Regards,**